How did you get into poetry?

 I just saw on your Events page you'll be making an appearance at a school nearby.
 Can I come?

 The best person to ask would be the university or school where I'm appearing.
-Every school has a different policy and I’m not always aware of the nuances of the presentations.
+Every school has a different policy and I’m not always aware of the nuances regarding public attendance at each presentation.